scalawithcats/scala-with-cats/src/pages/monads/writer.md

-## The *Writer* Monad
+## The *Writer* Monad {#writer-monad}

-[`cats.data.Writer`][cats.data.Writer] is a monadic data type that lets us carry a log along with a computation.
+[`cats.data.Writer`][cats.data.Writer] is a monad that lets us carry a log along with a computation.
+We can use it to record messages, errors, or additional data about a computation, and extract the log with the final result.

-One common use for `Writers` is logging during multi-threaded computations, where traditional logging can result in interleaved messages from different threads.
-With a `Writer`, the log for the computation is carried around with the result as a single, coherent sequence, and can be inspected in isolation once the computation is complete.
+One common use for `Writers` is logging during multi-threaded computations, where traditional logging can result in interleaved messages from different contexts.
+With a `Writer` the log for the computation is tied to the result, so we can run concurrent computations without mixing log messages.

 <div class="callout callout-danger">
 TODO: Convert the `Lists` in the examples below to `Vectors`.